abnerwillys/pong-game/notes.md

 If you're curious about this subject, like I was, you can take a brief look on this article: https://dev.to/dsaghliani/understanding-delta-time-in-games-3olf

+### 🔹 Frame Independence
+This technique ensures consistent behavior whether the game is running at 30fps or 144fps.
+Without delta, faster devices would cause the ball and paddles to move faster than intended.

 ### 🔹 Rendering
 Rendering is handled with the native HTML <canvas> using the 2D context.
 This gives me full pixel-level control while keeping performance high for a simple 2D game like Pong.

+### 🔹 Why `<canvas>` Instead of DOM Elements?
+Canvas gives me full control over rendering, avoids layout reflows, and better mimics real game environments.
+It's also more performant and scalable for game features like particles, effects, or possible Three.js animations later.

 ### 🔹 Reusability
 The loop is abstracted into a useGameLoop hook to keep logic modular and testable, and make it easier to apply in other parts of the game (e.g., for paddles or AI movement).